Suicide, Epidemic of the 21st Century

 The recent suicide of 12-year-old Mallory Grossman has shocked and devastated not only Mallory’s family and her community but people like me from around the world.
 Her parents disclosed that their daughter died following months of being bullied by classmates both online and in person.

 Mallory was a dynamic, energetic, beautiful, young girl who loved cheerleading and gymnastics.
-She was a great student with a boundless future ahead of her.
+She was also a great student with a boundless future ahead of her.

 Mallory’s distraught parents made every attempt to talk to the parents of the bullies but their parents made excuses for their children and turned a blind eye to their reprehensible behavior.
 I believe the school has to garner some responsibility for their lack of intervention and not taking more disciplinary action.